-As an example of the first case, a hint might show that the correct answer is
+In the first case, for example, a hint might show that the correct answer is

 but, when the user enters "1/2p", the answer is marked as incorrect.
 What's up?

-The answer is "order of operations".
+The answer is in the order of operations.
 Remember PEMDAS?
 The expression as entered is equivalent to "1/2×p".
 So it will evaluate "1/2", then multiply the result by "p".
 "1/2" times "p" is the same as "p/2".
 That is not at all the same as the correct answer, specified in the hints.